-Ordinary shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any ordinary shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.7410 per ordinary share from the initial public offering price.
-After the initial offering of the ordinary shares, the Representatives may change the offering price and the other selling terms.
+Ordinary shares sold by the underwriters to the public will be offered at the public offering price set forth on the cover of this prospectus.
+Any ordinary shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.7455 per ordinary share from the public offering price.
+After the offering of the ordinary shares to the public, if all of the ordinary shares are not sold at the public offering price, the Representatives may change the offering price and the other selling terms.
 The offering of the ordinary shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.